danekf/web-socket-exploration/README.md

     </a>
 </div>

 <p>Unfortunately this method of data transfer has its limitations. suppose we wanted to start a chat on a webpage.
-How would we handle this?We might need a client to check at intervals for new data but how would we set this interval?
-Do we really want to establish a brand new connection every time we need to get or send data? </p>
+How would we handle this?
+We might need a client to check at intervals for new data, but deciding on this interval would end up being complex.
+We do not want to need to establish a brand new connection every time we need to get or send data. </p>
 <p>What if we looked at a more complex situation such as an online multiplayer game where data needs to be sent and received very quickly.
 Making multiple requests, and closing them each time would be much too intensive and introduce issues where data is not received in time.</p>
-<p>It would be ideal to ahve the client and server remain connected until the interaction reaches its conclusion, regardless of how long that may take.
+<p>It would be ideal to have the client and server remain connected until the interaction reaches its conclusion, regardless of how long that may take.
 This is the issue that web socket attempts to solve.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>

 ## What is a web socket
-<p>A web socket is a protocol used in the client/server model, much like HTTP, but is a continous communication between the client and the server.
-The request begins much in the same way as an HTTP request but the requested address starts with 'ws:' rather than 'http:'.
+<p>A web socket is a protocol used in the client/server model, much like HTTP, but is a continuous communication between the client and the server.
+The request begins in a similar way to an HTTP request but the requested address starts with 'ws:' rather than 'http:'.
 However the protocol is what is defined as a 'framed' protocol.
 This means that each time data is sent between the client and the server it follows a standard format, with regulated size and use for each 'chunk' of that data.
 One such example of the standard is the RFC6455 framing protocol,  which <a href = "https://www.rfc-editor.org/rfc/rfc6455#section-5.2">this</a> article covers in great technical detail.</p>

-<p>Once the server receives the request, instead of returning an HTTP response, it will returns a 'handshake' instead.
+<p>Once the server receives the request, instead of returning an HTTP response, it will return a 'handshake'.
 This confirms to the client that the request was received and sends the data required to complete the connection.</p>

-<p>For example,</p>
 <p>At this point, the client and server will remain in constant communication until either one chooses to terminate the connection (or the connection is lost).
 <p></p>
 <p>Here is an example image, taken from geeksforgeeks.org which illustrates this clearly.</p>